Sebastian09-09/InstaDM/README.md

 - in case your accounts are exhausted , click on clear exhausted button
 - accounts are marked as exhausted if they fail to dm 5 times consecutively
 - you can clear cookies to do new fresh logins
+- you can use {fullname} to type fullname of the account to be DM'd
+- you can use {username} to type username of the account to be DM'd
+- you can use {followers} to type the follower count of the account to be DM'd
+- you can use {following} to type the following count of the account to be DM'd